News

 Published on | 3 years ago

-Programmes ERC MSCA Research Infrastructure Health Culture and society Security Digital, Industry & Space Climate, Energy, Mobility Agro-Food, Environment Joint Research Center EIC EIE EIT Widening/Spreading Enhancing EU R&I COST Missions Horizon Europe HorizonEU L+F Digital Europe HPC AI Continent Cybersecurity Advanced Digital Skills Deployment: Best use of technologies European Digital Innovation Hubs
+Programmes ERC MSCA Research Infrastructures Health Culture and society Security Digital, Industry & Space Climate, Energy, Mobility Agro-Food, Environment Joint Research Center EIC EIE EIT Widening/Spreading Enhancing EU R&I COST Missions Horizon Europe HorizonEU L+F Digital Europe HPC AI Continent Cybersecurity Advanced Digital Skills Deployment: Best use of technologies European Digital Innovation Hubs

 In the past weeks the Excel files with the call topics overview have had some issues and were not complete.
 Apparently some call topics were missing in the file.